Yixuan-Lee/yixuan-lee.github.io/_posts/2020-09-02-Binary_Search_Tree.md

 ## 1. Binary Search Trees (BST)

-Binary Search Tree (BST) is a sorted binary tree where the rule $$left node \le root \le right node$$ for every node in the tree satisfies (assuming node values are all unique in BST).
+Binary Search Tree (BST) is a sorted binary tree where the rule $$left node < root < right node$$ for every node in the tree satisfies (assuming node values are all unique in BST).

 ### 1.1 Operations